 Sabbatical applications for any part of the school year must be submitted at least nine months in advance of the start of the leave.
-Applications are to be submitted to the Department Chair of the School of Medicine or Dean of the SHP who recommends the request, giving assurance that the faculty member's activities will be adequately covered without additional cost to the department's budget and justifying the faculty member's need for such a leave, to the Dean of the SOM, if applicable, and to the Executive Vice President for final review and approval.
+Applications are to be submitted to the Department Chair of the School of Medicine or VPDSHP who recommends the request to the President, Provost and Dean of the School of Medicine, giving assurance that the faculty member's activities will be adequately covered without additional cost to the department's medical school budget and justifying the faculty member's need for such a leave.